 You can’t write nonfiction without doing research, and fascinating facts can enhance fiction too.
 But it can be overwhelming, especially if you’re new to the process.
 Where do you start, and how do you know where to find resources?
-In Rock Your Research & Proposals, we will give you an overview of valuable research techniques, explain how and when to use book proposals and back matter, and help build your confidence for digging up data.
 Here are six tips to get you started on your research journey:

 1. Research the market.